Advertisement

 Lumineers, Durathin, Vivaneers and Other Minimal and “No-Prep” Veneers

-Today there are several minimal preparation and “no-prep” ceramic veneer options – which include Lumineers, Durathin and Vivaneers, among others – available for cosmetic dentistry patients seeking an alternative to traditional dental veneers and for whom composite bonding is not an option they or their dentist wish to pursue.
+There are several minimal preparation and “no-prep” ceramic veneer options – including Lumineers, Durathin and Vivaneers, among others – available for cosmetic dentistry patients seeking an alternative to traditional porcelain dental veneers and for whom composite bonding is not an option they or their dentist wish to pursue.
 However, not all veneer cases lend themselves to no-prep or minimal preparation procedures.

-Like traditional veneers, the minimal preparation and “no-prep” alternatives are adhesively bonded to the “facial (front) surface” of the teeth.
-However, these minimal preparation and “no-prep” options typically do not require the dentist to grind, cut or file down any tooth structure for proper placement, although there are certain cases that may require minimal reduction of the tooth surface.
+Like traditional veneers, the minimal preparation and “no-prep” alternatives are adhesively bonded to the facial (front) surface of the teeth.
+However, these minimal preparation and “no-prep” options typically do not require the dentist to grind, cut or file down any (or as much) tooth structure for proper placement.
+Certain cases may require minimal reduction of the tooth surface.

 Additionally, there are some instances where “no-prep” veneer patients do not need an injection of local anesthetic, making the procedure quicker and less uncomfortable.

-The placement of traditional veneers typically has required the removal of tooth structure, sometimes beyond enamel, the outermost layer of the tooth, making it a permanent procedure.
-However, today there are ceramic veneers that are considered “traditional” that can be placed completely within enamel in a minimally invasive and possibly “no preparation” way.
+Traditional porcelain veneer placement typically requires the removal of tooth structure, sometimes beyond the outermost layer of the tooth called enamel, making it an irreversible procedure.
+Some porcelain veneers available today can be placed completely within enamel in a minimally invasive and possibly “no preparation” way.

-Additionally, traditional veneer procedures usually require an injection of local anesthetic, but this might not be necessary if the dentist is able to place the traditional veneers within enamel.
-The patient's level of sensitivity will determine if not using anesthesia is an option.
+Additionally, whereas traditional porcelain veneer procedures usually require an injection of local anesthetic, this might not be necessary if the dentist can place the veneers within enamel.
+The patient’s level of sensitivity will determine if not using anesthesia is an option.

-Patients undergoing a minimal preparation veneer procedure – such as that for Lumineers, Durathin veneers and Vivaneeers – may also require tooth modifications.
+Patients undergoing a minimal preparation veneer procedure – such as for Lumineers, Durathin veneers and Vivaneeers – may also require tooth modifications, depending on the condition and position of the teeth being treated.
 Such modifications are minimal, affecting only the enamel layer, with no penetration into the dentin (layer of tooth substance beneath enamel).
-This will depend on the condition and position of the teeth being treated.

 Cosmetic Dental Concerns Suitable for Minimal and “No-Prep” Veneers

-Minimal preparation and “no-prep” veneers may be suitable for adults and adolescents seeking to effectively address a number of cosmetic dental conditions, including:
+Minimal preparation and “no-prep” veneers may be suitable for adults and adolescents seeking to effectively address several cosmetic dental conditions, including:

-• Enhancing an already attractive smile into a “Hollywood”-type smile with a smile makeover
+- Enhancing an already attractive smile into a “Hollywood” smile with a smile makeover

 Considering Your Options: Lumineers, Vivaneers, Durathin Veneers, Etc.